bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/3 - Oracles.md

 > The cursed die is not rolled by default on the Interlude Scene table.
 However, if you’re interested in giving the scene a supernatural atmosphere, add the cursed die to your roll—or just make it happen.
 >
-> On a cursed result, take your result from the Interlude Scene table and envision how it gains an eerie or mystical mood.
+> On a cursed result, take your result from the _Interlude Scene_ table and envision how it gains an eerie or mystical mood.
 But keep it low-key.
 A subtle ghostly manifestation.
 A strange but alluring environmental phenomenon.
 A spooky story told on a fog-shrouded evening.

 *228 ORACLES*
 *229 MISCELLANEOUS ORACLES*

 ## STORY COMPLICATION
 This oracle will introduce narrative turns, troubles, and revelations.
-It can be used as an alternative to the [[MV_Pay the Price|Pay the Price (move)]] table when you encounter a negative outcome at a crucial moment.
+It can be used as an alternative to the [[4 - Moves#PAY THE PRICE|Pay the Price]] table when you encounter a negative outcome at a crucial moment.
 In particular, you might use this table after rolling matched 10s on the challenge dice.

 | Roll | Result |
 | :---: | --- |